OUR COMMITMENT TO RESPONSIBLY PRODUCED PRODUCTS

 • Having adequate insurance, training, certifications and protocols.

-Guided by our corporate commitments, applicable laws and evolving best practices, we are working to develop improved tools and controls to mitigate risks outside of our own operations and progress against the requirements in Sustainability Integrated Management System (SIMS).
-In 2021, Eldorado identified an opportunity to broaden the reach of its formal policies and controls for stronger commitment to ethical and responsible supply chains.
-Through 2022, we worked to produce a Supplier Code of Conduct that was finalized and formally adopted in 2023 and seeks to align our suppliers with Eldorado’s commitments.
-We also began investigating and developing processes to conduct systematic risk-based due diligence and compliance monitoring of our supply chain as controls against the Supplier Code.
+Guided by our corporate commitments, applicable laws and evolving best practices, we are working to develop improved tools and controls to mitigate risks outside of our own operations and progress against the requirements in SIMS.
+In 2021, we identified an opportunity to broaden the reach of our formal policies and we have established procedures that address supply chain risks.
+Our Supplier Code of Conduct seeks to align our suppliers with our commitments.

 United Nations